jonnonz1/nz-statute-book/acts/public/2006/coroners-act-2006.md

     (i) scrutinise evidence considered by the coroner as part of the inquiry; or (ii) offer new evidence in respect of the death.
 (3) A coroner who decides under this section not to hold an inquest must comply with section 77.
+(4) This section does not apply to an associate coroner except to the extent set out in section 77A(1)﻿(a).

 ### 81 Date, etc, and notice of inquest
 (1) A coroner who decides to hold an inquest for the purposes of an inquiry must—